 Learn more on the Touchstone Energy website.

 The Cooperative annually makes scholarships available to high school seniors.
-The applications are available each year in October and usually have a March application deadline.
-View our available scholarships for more information.
+The applications are available each year in January and usually have a February application deadline.
+View our scholarships page for more information.

 The Youth Tour brings more than 1,300 high school students to Washington, D.C., every year, and has since the early 1960s.
 More than 40,000 students from rural areas and small towns all over America have participated in this unique program.

 Students on the tour learn about electric cooperatives, American history and U.S. government.
 They attend educational seminars, visit with their representatives in the House and the Senate, and see the sights around Washington, D.C.